RailsEventStore/ecommerce/README.md

 It does it, when a successful payment is detected.

+# The Big Vision

+This project has several high-level goals:

+- to show that it's possible to modularize a non-trivial Rails app
+- to serve as an example of a DDD project (not only in Rails)
+- to let people play with this codebase to get a feel if DDD is for them
+- to show that tests can be fast if the app is well modularized
+- to show a proper pyramid of tests
+- to teach event-driven architectures
+- to show how to use RailsEventStore
+- to bring DDD enthusiasts from .Net/Java/PHP/others to the Ruby world 😎
+- to popularize professional testing techniques - mutation testing
+- to allow programmers to reuse existing and popular domains
+- to build new apps like Lego

 ## I like it, where can I learn more about all those DDD concepts?